+This roasted zucchini is a delicacy.
+It's tender, browned, and flavorful.
 With a prep time of 20 minutes and a cook time of 20 more, this delicious side dish is relatively quick and can be paired with several main courses you can cook in the same oven.

-This zucchini recipe is life-changing.
-Chef Tomas Keller's method of salting it first to draw moisture out, then browning it in a pan, and finally roasting it in the oven is genius.
-It results in an incredible zucchini dish - no bitterness, no sogginess, just excellent flavor.
+This recipe is life-changing.
+Chef Tomas Keller's method of salting the zucchini, browning it in a pan, and roasting it in the oven is genius.
+It results in an incredible zucchini dish - no bitterness, no sogginess, just amazing flavor.
+Sometimes, you need to combine the stovetop and oven for the best results.
+It's true for New York strip and ribeye steak, and it's also true for roasted zucchini, roasted yellow squash, and roasted eggplant.

 Ingredients